thiagomagano/pokemon-team-builder-frontend/README.md

 This app is a pokemon team builder, the title is already very explanatory 😝.
 The main objective is to select up to 6 pokemons to assemble an ideal team, exploring pokemons strengths and weaknesses based on their types.
-You will be able to save your teams and then consult them.
+You will be able to save your teams and then consult Anytime you want.

 ### The Pokemon Battle System

-Think 'Rock Paper Scissors', but more intense and complex.
-'Rock Paper Scissors' game has 3 types and it is enough to keep you and your opponent guessing.
-Imagine managing 18 types with 6 Pokémons!
-How can anyone play Pokémon without some serious memory skills?!
+It's a system similar to the game **"Rock, Paper and Scissors"** but much more complex and intense.
+In "Rock, Paper and Scissors" there are only **3 types** to memorize.
+In Pokemon there are **18 types** and they can be related in **4 different intensities** ([Check the relationship between types of Pokemon here](https://pokemondb.net/type)), So for coming out as a winner takes a lot of memory effort!
+That's why **POKEMON TEAM BUILDER** can help you.

 ## Demo